 To Store

 - You can keep the homemade custard for up to 2–3 days in the refrigerator.
-To prevent a film from forming on top of the custard as it cools, put and press down a piece of plastic wrap on top of the custard.
-If you put in the freezer, the texture of the custard will change.
+To prevent a film from forming on top of the custard as it cools, place a piece of plastic wrap directly on top of and touching the custard.
+I don‘t recommend freezing the custard, as its texture will change.

 I made this last weekend for taiyaki.
 It took me three tries as the eggs kept curdling.
 I eventually found the batch was too small for the saucepan I used and kept hearing too quickly.
 On my third attempt I doubled the recipe and it ended up working.
 It was really tasty custard.